-The mighty bull market falls victim to a tiny virus
+The mighty bull (market) falls victim to a tiny virus

 Corporate profits are the lifeblood of the stock market, and they are getting hit on two ends.
 On one side, the virus has snarled supply chains around the world, with factories shut due to workers out on quarantine.
 That gives companies less things to sell.
 On the other side, the virus is causing the cancellation of events from professional basketball games to concerts.
 Two presidential candidates will hold a debate this weekend without a live audience.
 And worried consumers are staying away from stores, public gathering spaces and flights, wiping away demand.

+Still, the market is nowhere near the depths it was at in March 2009 when the market finally hit a bottom of 17 months of selling that knocked 55% off the value of the S&P 500.

-The amazing rally for stocks altered the make-up of the market, elevating technology stocks to a dominating position and lessening the weight of industrial and energy companies.
+The amazing rally for stocks that ensued altered the make-up of the market, elevating technology stocks to a dominating position and lessening the weight of industrial and energy companies.

 Back in March 2009, the biggest companies were familiar names with long histories in traditional industries like oil (Exxon Mobil) and makers of detergent and other household products (Procter & Gamble).